crypto-org-chain/chain-docs/docs/getting-started/upgrade_guide.md

 **DO NOT UPGRADE to the binary `v2.0.0` before that suggested upgrade schedule and come across with the error message as described in [Step 0](#step-0-don-t-panic).**
 :::
 ## Step 0 - Don't panic
-At the point of proposed upgrade, user will the following error message on the `chain-maind`:
+At the point of proposed upgrade, user will see the following error message on the `chain-maind`:

 `ERR BINARY UPDATED BEFORE TRIGGER!
 UPGRADE "v2.0.0" - in binary but not executed on chain`